 During a dive there, my duo of the day, a Frenchman, Guilhem, had a problem with his rental regulator.
 Fortunately we were close to each other.

-Absorbed as I was by a nudibranch that I was trying to immortalize, I did not see anything.
-It was only when a cloud of sand rose in front of my camera that I looked up.
-I first pestered internally ... see the kind: "But it's not true, he messed up the picture! "
+Absorbed as I was by a nudibranch I was trying to immortalize, I saw nothing.
+It wasn't until a sand cloud rose up in front of my camera that I looked up.
+First I weighed in... see the kind: "But it's not true, he screwed up my picture! »

-Because in fact, he rushed on me to grab my backup regulator! ! !
+Because he actually rushed at me to grab my emergency regulator.

 He rips it off, puts it in his mouth and waves at me, his eyes wide open behind his mask, which he wants to pull up. 😯